emotion-js/next/README.md

 * Styles won't be cached in SSR if two elements have the same style and they have no common ancestor with styles from emotion or a Provider
 * It requires every style to be rendered in the react tree
 * It doesn't support component selectors and might never or it might, idk
+* It renders style elements next to the elements that are being styled in SSR so using pseudo-classes like `:first-child` and `:nth-child` is unsafe and pseudo-classes like `:first-of-type` and `:nth-of-type` should be used instead

 #### Getting Started